cgruver/cgruver/_pages/tutorials/tekton/tekton-basics.md

 I created this particular example for a couple of reasons:

 1. I'm just a huge fan of the `buildah` cli for image manipulation.
 You will note that we built a container image without a `.Docker` file.
 2. I want you to see the tremendous flexibility of Tekton.
 If there's a container for it, you can do it...
-If there's not a container for it, you can build your own!
+If there's not a container for it, you can build your own.

 Finally, when we created the Pod to run our new container image, it automatically executed from the entry point that we specified.
 Thus, the output of our container was: